The Mandalorian Chapter 6 ‘The Prisoner’ really kicks it into high gear and finds Mando risking his neck with a ragtag group of mercenaries

-The Mandalorian Chapter 6 really kicks it into high gear after Dave Filoni’s disappointing Episode 5.
+The Mandalorian Chapter 6 ‘The Prisoner’ really kicks it into high gear after Dave Filoni’s disappointing fifth episode.
 This episode was written by Christopher Yost and directed by Rick Famuyima.
 I can say with confidence that both gentlemen can stay among the writer “stars” of Star Wars.
 Job well done!
 This episode was completely awesome.

 The Mandalorian arrives at a space station where he meets an old “friend” from his past.
 Ranzar Malk is his name and he reminds me of a midget version of Hagrid from Harry Potter.
-Ranzar instantly annoys me as a character and his grizzled, dishevelled appearance also makes him look like a derelict.
-He is putting together a team for a mission and strangely is eager to use Mando’s ship, the Razor Crest for the job.
+Ranzar instantly annoys me as a character.
+And his grizzled, disheveled appearance also makes him look like a derelict.
+He is putting together a team for a mission and strangely is eager to use the Razor Crest for the job.

-The one who creeps me out the most is a Twi’lek female named Xi’an who is very frightening with her vampire’s teeth, knives and Bellatrix Lestrange-esque personality.
-It is also implied that she and Mando had a relationship in the past and I feel bad for Mando if that is the case as Xi’an proves that not all Twi’lek girls are sexy.
-The mission the crew has to go on is very nebulous in the beginning, but we soon learn that it is to extract a prisoner from a New Republic prison ship.
+The one who creeps me out the most is a Twi’lek female named Xi’an.
+She is very frightening with her vampire’s teeth, knives, and Bellatrix Lestrange-esque personality.
+It is also implied that she and Mando had a relationship in the past.
+And I feel bad for Mando if that is the case as Xi’an proves that not all Twi’lek girls are sexy.
+The mission the crew has to go on is very nebulous in the beginning.
+But we soon learn that it is to extract a prisoner from a New Republic prison ship.

 Throughout the episode, bits and pieces of the Mandalorians (as a cultural group) story are presented to us.
-It would seem that the Empire (or someone else) may have wiped out most of them by 9 ABY due to a comment from one of the crew, and the “No-take-helmet-off” rule is well known by Mando’s “friends”.
-If the Mandalorians have indeed suffered a Great Purge, it poetically mirrors the Purge of the Jedi, and the Jedi were the ancient Mandalorian’s great rivals.
+It would seem that the Empire (or someone else) may have wiped out most of them by 9 ABY due to a comment from one of the crew.
+And the “No-take-helmet-off” rule is well known by Mando’s “friends”.
+If the Mandalorians have indeed suffered a Great Purge, it poetically mirrors the Purge of the Jedi.
+And the Jedi were the ancient Mandalorian’s great rivals.

-Anyway, no sign of the mysterious character of the last chapter but a cringe-worthy cameo does appear which had me rolling my eyes and groaning.
+Anyway, no sign of the mysterious character of the last chapter.
+But a cringe-worthy cameo does appear which had me rolling my eyes and groaning.
 Honestly, though, besides this gross cameo and a few odd blurred backdrop shots at the beginning of the episode; the chapter was on par with the first four and I give it 4 out of 5 Death Stars.

-The Mandalorian is currently streaming on Disney+
+The Mandalorian is streaming exclusively on Disney Plus NOW!

-Max Nocerino is a new addition to the Future of the Force roster.
+Max Nocerino is a regular Staff Writer for The Future of the Force.
 He is a passionate Star Wars fan and loves the literature of the galaxy far, far away.
-Follow him on Twitter @MaxN2100 where he channels his passion frequently!
+Follow him on Twitter where he shares his love of the Force frequently!